aayostem/tts/tutorial/Audio/FinOps/phase7.v1.md

 312
 00:56:00,000 --> 00:56:10,000
 [Types: npx @backstage/create-app@latest]
-▶ Pronounced as: "N-P-X, at, backstage, slash, create, app, at, latest"
+▶ Pronounced as: "Now creating the Backstage app with npx."

 313
 00:56:10,000 --> 00:56:20,000